 BIOL 205 • Principles of Human Physiology (4 units)

 Investigates the fundamental physiological processes in humans using a systems approach to student integrated functions.
-The course will explore the functions of the human body emphasizing homeostasis and integration at the biochemical, cellular, organ and system levels.
-The systems studied will include nervous, cardiovascular, respiratory, renal, gastrointestinal, endocrine, reproductive and immunity.
-Lab fee required.
-(Meets Physiology requirement for RN to BSN students; meets Science/Lab requirement for all other students)
+The course will explore the functions of the human body emphasizing homeostasis and integration at the biochemical, cellular, organ, and system levels.
+The systems studied will include nervous, cardiovascular, respiratory, renal, gastrointestinal, endocrine, reproductive, and immunity.
+Lab fee required. (meets Physiology requirement for RN to BSN students; meets Science/Lab requirement for all other students)

 BIOL 209 • Principles of Microbiology (4 units)

-Elementary microbiology for students interested in understanding characteristics and activities of microorganisms and their relation to health care and disease.
+Elementary microbiology for students interested in understanding characteristics and activities of microorganisms and their relation to health and disease.
 The structure, nutrition, growth, control mechanisms, and genetics of bacteria, viruses, fungi and protozoa are explored.
 Special emphasis is given to infectious diseases and the organisms that cause these diseases.
 While the course is directed toward students interested in careers in diverse fields of allied health and nursing, qualified students in other programs may be admitted.
 Previous study in the biological and health sciences is strongly recommended.
-Lab fee required.
-(Meets Microbiology requirement for RN to BSN students; meets Science/Lab requirement for all other students)
+Lab fee required. (meets Microbiology requirement for RN to BSN students; meets Science/Lab requirement for all other students)

 BUSN 440 • Entrepreneurship: Formation of New Ventures (3 units)